GeorgAnegg/GeorgAnegg.github.io/README.md

 I find learning and teaching to be among the most satisfying activities.

-From a young age, my natural desire to understand deeply has led me to mathematics and my desire to share my joy for learning naturally led me to teaching.
+From a young age, my natural curiosity to understand deeply has led me to mathematics and my desire to share my joy for learning led me to teaching.

 My academic journey took me from mathematics to computer science to software to business administration.
 As a layperson, I enjoy learning about topics like